mtorpey/wooden-ships/5-tables.md

     R: No Effect

     H: Magazine may explode.
 Roll one die.
 Add the range in number of hexes.
 If the result is four or less, ship explodes.
-(See optional rule X for effect of explosion).
+(See *Optional Rules X* for effect of explosion).

 12.
     R: No Effect